HITS-MCM/reweight_residue_secstruct/README.md

 > [!NOTE]
 > * Please check comments in `run_reweight_residue_secstruct.bsh` for information on the `reweight_residue_secstruct.py` output files.
-> * The script `reweight_residue_secstruct.py` checks for standard Amber amino acid three-letter codes.
+> * The script `reweight_residue_secstruct.py` checks for common standard Amber amino acid three-letter codes, if your residue is not listed there, the `allowed_residues`-list needs to be extended accordingly.

 > [!TIP]
 > The script `reweight_residue_secstruct.py` can be run with automatic parallelization (`@njit`) by using its `-m parallel` option.